 Is There THC In Weed Stems?

-Although there is still THC and other cannabinoids in cannabis stems, the trouble is getting them out.
+Although there is still THC and other cannabinoids in cannabis stems so it can make you high, the trouble is getting them out.
 In theory, you could simply grind it up and smoke it.
 However, smoking it raw will taste extremely harsh and likely cause headaches and no high.
 That's why learning how to make weed butter with stems is so great, as you can enjoy the high from the weed stems without any nasty side effects!

 How To Make Weed Butter With Cannabis Stems